enclaive/enclaive-docker-flask-sgx/README.md

 ## Modify the image

-The `/app/`- folder acts as the root for your flask application.
+The `/app/`-folder acts as the root for your flask application.
 Additional files and modules should be placed here.
+Build your code structure inside the `/app/`-folder as usual.
-If a file named 'app.py' is present the flask command will use it as an entry point.
+A file names `app.py` or `wsgi.py` needs to be present and will be automatically recognised by the flask run command.

 Currently the flask app port `5000` is not exposed outside the container.
 Ports can be mapped through `docker-compose.yml` [(docu)](https://docs.docker.com/compose/networking/)

 <!-- DEBUGGING -->
 ## Debuggin the image

 Changing the entry point in `Dockerfile` to `/bin/bash` allows us to manually start the flask app from within the container with `gramine-sgx flask`.
-This way we got access to the log and can observe errors occurring from inside the container.
+This way we got access to the log and are able to observe errors occurring from inside the container.

 The SGX container is configured to log warnings and errors to `flask-gramine-sgx.log`.
 This is a great resource for debugging.
 Expanding the Flask application might lead to a wider range of files that need to be trusted/allowed.

 Setting the manifests filecheck policy to: `sgx.file_check_policy = "allow_all_but_log"` for debugging purpose will log required files to the above stated file.

-For debugging purpose, we provide encryption keys through `fs.insecure__keys.<key_name>`.
+Encryption keys are currently provided through the manifests entry `fs.insecure__keys.<key_name>`.
 This is insecure and should not be used in production.
 <!-- RUN THE IMAGE -->
 ## Run the image
 Run